Dear Fellow Children of God,

 Confirmation classes began on Sunday,

 October 12, after worship services.
-Subsequent
+We

 Other Activities of Faith: